 Two vintage gold frames I found at the ReStore for our bathroom renovation.
 They were only $10 each!

 When I walk into a thrift/antique store, I see potential.
 Where my creativity and skill can work hand-in-hand (pun absolutely intended).
 That’s where I thrive.
 Not off my next $19.99 ceramic gold vase that I’ve already seen a few times on my IG feed.

-So far, I’ve only thrifted a few things like gold frames which I used in our bathroom and a chair that I plan to re-upholster to look like this:
+I’ve thrifted a few things like gold frames which I used in our bathroom and two chairs that I reupholstered with my all time favorite fabric:

 Here are a few reasons why I’ll be stopping by my local thrift and antique stores more often than Home Goods: